-- become critical.
-Fewer people injured or killed on the roads (especially the disproportionate trauma experienced by Māori), producing cost savings for the ACC and health systems and preventing grief, stress, and lost income for many families. - More disabled people in employment, improving their income, skills, and quality of life, and producing productivity gains for the wider economy. - Low-income households spending a smaller percentage of their and hospitalisations when untreated conditions become critical.
-In transport, this could look like mandating Māori representation on transport decision-making bodies, handing authority to iwi and hapū to manage aspects of the transport system in their rohe, partnering with Māori to develop specific plans to improve transport outcomes for Māori, and supporting hapū, iwi, and kaupapa Māori organisations with the resources they need to play a larger part in transport decision-making and governance.
+- and hospitalisations when untreated conditions become critical. - rewer people injured or killed on the roads (especially the disproportionate trauma experienced by Māori), producing cost savings for the ACC and health systems and preventing grief, stress, and lost income for many families. - More disabled people in employment, improving their income, skills, and quality of life, and producing productivity gains for the wider economy. - Low-income households spending a smaller percentage of their

-income on transport, freeing up more income for the other things they need, and boosting their consumer power and economic impact.

-- Greater use of active transport modes like walking, wheeling, and cycling (especially among Māori, Pacific people, and women) producing public health benefits from increased activity levels and reducing the unfair burden of ill-health. - Safe, inclusive, violencefree public spaces that create the conditions for social connection and genuinely reflect the diversity of urban populations.
+- income on transport, freeing up more income for the other things they need, and boosting their consumer power and economic impact. - Greater use of active transport modes like walking, wheeling, and cycling (especially among Māori, Pacific people, and women) producing public health benefits from increased activity levels and reducing the unfair burden of ill-health. - Safe, inclusive, violencefree public spaces that create the conditions for social connection and genuinely reflect the diversity of urban populations.